 What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

-It’s the content that didn’t fulfill its main purpose — appealing to the target audience.
+It’s the content that didn’t fulfill its main purpose — appealing to its target audience.

-However, crafting such a plan is easier said than done.
+However, content planning is easier said than done.

 Luckily, in this blog post, we’ll show you the way toward a perfect content plan in 5 simple steps.